 DIFFICULTY | Moderate – Hard

 This is a moderately challenging hike, requiring several scrambles with ladders, ropes and cables for assistance.
-Be aware that the milky-blue lake is at its best early in the season, due to being full of snowmelt.
-By late summer, the water levels are considerably lower, but it’s still a beautiful spot to visit.
+Be aware that the milky-blue lake is at its best early in the season due to being full of snowmelt.
+The water levels are considerably lower by late summer, but it’s still a beautiful spot to visit.
 In the autumn, the lake freezes over completely.

 No matter how many photos you see of people on rocks in this lake, it’s prohibited to enter the water here.
 That doesn’t just mean no swimming, but no wading to get to a rock in order to pose for your shot.
 The unique milky-blue of the water is due to suspended sediment in the lake, and entering the water destroys it.
 So now you know.